riffcc/lis/theory/README.md

 * DHT compatibility
 * DNS-like node discovery

+## Architecture
+* S3-compliant API
+    * Lis is designed to be able to transparently store S3 objects.
+* FUSE-compatible userspace filesystem
+* Potential for a kernel driver later
+* Eventually consistent, except where strict consistency is required
+* Mostly stateless, no node needs to hold the only or even majority copy of any data
+* Automatically detects disks and type of disk (HDD, SSD, etc)
+* Automatically balances data across disks of different types
+* Tiering based on access frequency and other properties
+* Files are stored in a MerkleDAG that looks like this:

 ## What should using Lis look like?
 Most users will start with either running `lis` directly, or running `lis --help` to learn more about Lis.
 ```